arsummers/game-of-greed/README.md

 07-09-2019 15:37 - added game init function
 07-09-2019 20:14 - taking in multiple numbers from input, program is more modular 07-09-2019 23:28 - most tests written, none passing, more work in tomorrow

+07-10-2019 22:33 - more tests written, more tests passing.
+Basic game flow working.
+House rules and score sheet built but not fully incorporated yet.